St Peter the Apostle High School: Departments

-St Peter the Apostle High School currently comprises eighteen distinct departments each offering a variety of curricular subjects.
-The school is notable as it is the only high school currently in West Dunbartonshire to feature a Drama Department.
-The school takes a different and unique approach to Inter-Disciplinary Learning (IDL) as it is a timetabled mandatory subject for years 1-4, as opposed to being experienced throughout the year at individual school events as it is done throughout other schools in West Dunbartonshire.
+St Peter the Apostle High School has a vast variety in offerings of curricular subjects.
+The school is the only high school in West Dunbartonshire to have a drama department.
+The school takes a different approach to Inter-Disciplinary Learning (IDL) as it is a timetabled mandatory subject for years 1-4, as opposed to being experienced throughout the year at individual school events as it is done throughout other schools in West Dunbartonshire.